FFL’s Dynamic Speakers

 I also believe there is a poverty of spirit since the Roe v.
 Wade experiment on women began costing the lives of millions of unborn children and hundreds of teens and women — many of whom didn’t want to inconvenience US with their pregnancies.

-Over the next four years, FFL has exciting plans to ramp up our revolution to realize the unfulfilled vision of Susan B. Anthony to address the root causes that drive women to abortion by 2020.
+Leading up to the Centennial Celebration, FFL has exciting plans to ramp up our revolution to realize the unfulfilled vision of Susan B. Anthony to address the root causes that drive women to abortion by 2020.

 Our new campaign logo is inspired by Susan B. Anthony’s glasses and the suffrage colors gold, purple, and white.